-How Bad Could Things Get?
+How Bad Could Things Get Throughout A Full Trump Presidency?

 “This country is going so far to the right you’re not going to recognize it.”
 Those memorable words were uttered by Richard Nixon’s Attorney General, John Mitchell, who proved to be off by almost 50 years.
 But he and other Nixon cronies, however premature in their timetables, were establishing precedents for today’s worst case scenarios.
 We have to ask: Which elements of the state-sponsored violence of the ’60s and early ’70s are ready for revival and renewal?
 What new wrinkles in constitutional crisis might be in the works?
 Just how far to the right — or the left — will we go?

 On taking office in 1969, Mitchell had declared that he was “first and foremost a law-enforcement officer.”
-The extent of the law-breaking — including murders — that that he and his cronies supervised against radicals, black militants and Democrats, is still coming to light.
-We have known for decades that the FBI informant drugged the Black Panther Chicago leader Fred Hampton, in December 1969, so that he was helpless to resist when two Chicago cops shot him in the head, in his bed, in the middle of the night.
-We know of a host of dirty tricks the Bureau deployed to deepen paranoia and internecine warfare in the Black Panther Party, in the New Left and the women’s movement.
+The extent of the law-breaking ― including murders — that he and his cronies supervised against radicals, black militants, and Democrats is still coming to light.
+We have known for decades that an FBI informant drugged the Black Panther Chicago leader Fred Hampton, in December 1969, so that he was helpless to resist when two Chicago cops shot him in the head, in his bed, in the middle of the night.
+We know of a host of dirty tricks the Bureau deployed to deepen paranoia and internecine warfare in the Black Panther Party, in the New Left, and the women’s movement.

 But much more was in the works.
 Only recently has it been established, thanks to the labors of the historian Arthur M. Eckstein, that in 1970, high officials of the FBI proposed to Director J. Edgar Hoover that “a state of national emergency” existed and that therefore preparations needed to be made to open internment camps ― or rather, reopen them, for these were the same camps that between 1942 and 1946 held almost 120,000 Japanese-American citizens.
 This time, they would house 11,000 radicals ― what the FBI called “the Security Index.”
 (I was one.)
 Habeas corpus would have been abolished.
 But the FBI was reluctant to commit.
 In an early appearance of Steve Bannon’s “administrative state” ― the one he thinks must be “deconstructed” ― many among the 9,000 FBI agents of 1970 preferred fighting crime to keeping tabs on domestic radicals who had committed no crimes.